JamesPaynter/mycelium/README.md

 - **Git commits between iterations.** Every completed task is committed before the next iteration starts.
 You preserve intermediate progress, can review diffs, and can identify when something breaks.
 - **Explicit termination.** Loop stops only when `TODO.md` contains `[x] ALL_TASKS_COMPLETE`.

+The result is a workflow that looks more like real engineering: a prioritized backlog, small verifiable tasks, incremental commits, and clear completion criteria.

 ## Contents

 - `Dockerfile` — builds `agent-loop` image (Node 20 + `@openai/codex` + `@anthropic-ai/claude-code`)